wPlachno/wjpPersWiki/project-article-exam.md

 Attention: This milestone has not yet been reached.

 Yes, I know - this should have been milestone 2 or 3, but better late than never.
+As I will be using Pytest, this may end up taking longer.